 If I could leave you with one parting piece of advice, it is simply to get moving.
 Don’t let questions, insecurities, or other roadblocks prevent you from getting more physical activity.
 I truly believe that every woman was born to enjoy the power and strength of her body through movement.
 It is your birthright!
 You’ve just got to go claim it!

 Erika Volk is a certified personal trainer, Nutrition Coach, and fitness writer.
-She holds certifications from the American Council on Exercise (ACE), TRX Suspension Training Systems, Precision Nutrition and is the creator of the Just Start!
-Workout Program for Women With PCOS.
+She holds certifications from the American Council on Exercise (ACE), TRX Suspension Training Systems, Precision Nutrition and is the creator of the PCOS Fit Studio.
 She believes that lifestyle modifications are the best treatment for PCOS.
 If you want to learn more about how exercise can alleviate PCOS symptoms, please visit her website at erikavolkfitness.com.

 Erika lives with her husband in a small beach town somewhere in Costa Rica.
 Her hobbies include cooking, hiking, learning Spanish and traveling.
 At erikavolkfitness.com you’ll find at-home workout plans, healthy cooking tips, and stories about her life in Costa Rica.